 To exchange your licence for an Alberta licence, you must:

-- provide proof of two or more years of driving experience, if you want to be issued a full Class 5 licence.
+Provide proof of two or more years of driving experience to receive a full license.

 Exchange a licence with a country that doesn’t have a reciprocal licence exchange agreement